SpikeAlerts/SpikeAlerts/Database/readme.md

 INSERT INTO base."Users"
 (
 	poi_id, -- int REFERENCES base."Places of Interest" (poi_id), -- Aligns with a POI in the database, might change to an array one day contact_method, -- text, -- How will we get a hold of this user?
-Should be a script in App/modules/Users/Contact_Methods/{contact_method}.py api_id, -- text, -- This should be the identifier for wherever the contact info is stored (if not in this database) sensitive, -- boolean, -- True = send alerts when "Unhealthy for sensitive populations" days_to_contact, -- int [] DEFAULT array[1,2,3,4,5,6,7]::int[], -- 1 = Monday, 7 = Sunday
+Should be a script in App/modules/Users/Contact_Methods/{contact_method}.py with a function send_messages() api_id, -- text, -- This should be the identifier for wherever the contact info is stored (if not in this database) sensitive, -- boolean, -- True = send alerts when "Unhealthy for sensitive populations" days_to_contact, -- int [] DEFAULT array[1,2,3,4,5,6,7]::int[], -- 1 = Monday, 7 = Sunday